davjo664/parkspot/app/README.md

  You will now receive an email with the installation link and further help from Appcenter each new release.
 (Note you have to register at appcenter.ms during the installation process.)

-### Development
+### Distribution
-Distribution during the development is made using VS Appcenter (appcenter.ms).
-It consists of 2 parts 1. the native App 2. the JavaScript content.

 Updates containing native changes are made via a new release in Appcenter.
 Changes in the JavaScript can be released via the appcenter-cli (`npm install -g appcenter-cli`).
 Then run
+`apcenter login`

+Distribution during the development is made using VS Appcenter (appcenter.ms).
+It consists of 2 parts 1. the native App 2. the JavaScript content.

+#### Full
+To fully deploy a new version of the app, you can use `yarn ios-deploy` for iOS and `yarn android-deploy` for Android.

+#### JavaScript Update
-`apcenter login` and `android-deploy-codepush` for Android or `yarn ios-deploy-codepush` for iOS.
+Use `yarn android-deploy-codepush` for Android or `yarn ios-deploy-codepush` for iOS to deploy JavaScript updates.

-The codepush and native release should be done for all major merges into the Master.
+#### Build and Archive app

-To release an iOS App you have to run `ios-deploy-build` on a Mac with XCode and the XCode CLI installed.
-After quite some time, you can find the app (.ipa) under `app/build/` and upload it to Appcenter with `yarn ios-deploy-upload`.
+For the iOS App you have to run `yarn ios-deploy` on a Mac with XCode and the XCode CLI installed.
+After quite some time, you can find the app (.ipa) under `app/build/`. for the Android App you have to run `yarn android-deploy-build`.
+You can then find the app under `app/build/outputs/apk/release`.

+#### Uploading
-To release an Android App you have to run `android-deploy-build`.
-You can then find the app under `app/build/outputs/apk/release` and upload it to Appcenter with `yarn android-deploy-upload`.
+To upload the built and archived apps you have to run `ios-deploy-upload` and `android-deploy-upload`.

 ## Parkspot App Development